-As news broke of the mass shooting in New Zealand this month, many of us ‘across the ditch’ felt a hint of relief for the Howard era laws passed to restrict gun control in Australia; but the reality is, through our superannuation, most Australians are investing in the global firearms industry and the use of these weapons abroad.
+As news broke of the mass shooting in New Zealand this month, many of us ‘across the ditch’ felt a hint of relief for the Howard era laws passed to restrict gun sales in Australia; but the reality is, through our superannuation, most Australians are investing in the global firearms industry and the use of these weapons abroad.

 But the reality is, unless you have made an active decision to invest your super in an ethical fund that doesn’t invest in weapons –and some ‘ethical funds’ do still invest in weapons– then it is likely that your money is financing the armament industry.

 Most of the funds associated with Australia’s Big Banks, as well as Australia’s largest industry funds, are invested in local and multinational arms manufacturers and dealers, including in companies like: Thales, BAE Systems, Lockheed Martin, Raytheon, Northrop Grumman and more.

 If you can’t easily find a list of all the companies your fund is invested in, or a statement that they don’t invest in armaments, then assume your money is invested in the industry.
 Don’t believe me?
 Call your fund and ask.